-The Company's gross profit and ultimately net earnings have been significantly impacted by weakness in the Canadian dollar in relation to the U.S. dollar.
-In the last three years, this weakening of the Canadian dollar has resulted in increased merchandise costs as virtually all merchandise payments are settled in U.S. dollars.
-Fiscal 2016 gross margin remained under pressure due to the weakening of the Canadian dollar and an increasingly competitive and challenging retail environment.
-The Company instituted cost reduction initiatives in January 2016, including the elimination of certain head office positions.
-The Company continued to maintain a disciplined approach to reducing costs while investing in growth areas of the business.
-In fiscal 2017, the Company's gross margin declined, being primarily impacted negatively by foreign exchange while gross margin for fiscal 2018 was negatively impacted by higher promotional activity and foreign exchange.
+Overall, the Company's gross profit and net earnings over the past 3 fiscal years have been significantly impacted by weakness in the Canadian dollar in relation to the U.S. dollar.
+The weakening of the Canadian dollar has resulted in increased merchandise costs as virtually all merchandise payments are settled in U.S. dollars.
+In fiscal 2017, the Company's gross profit declined primarily due to foreign exchange, while gross profit for fiscal 2018 was negatively impacted by higher promotional activity and foreign exchange.
+In fiscal 2019, the Company's gross profit declined due to the inclusion of an extra week of operating results in fiscal 2018 and from higher promotional activity, despite a positive foreign exchange impact on merchandise costs in cost of goods sold resulting from the purchase of foreign exchange forward contracts with more favorable rates.